cogent3/ensembldb3/doc/query_ensembl.rst

     Homo sapiens:chromosome:1:69967-69968:1
     >>> assert nsyn_variant.NumAlleles == 2

-``Variation`` objects have ``FlankingSeq`` and ``Seq`` attributes which in the case of a SNP is a single nucleotide long and should correspond to one of the alleles.
+``Variation`` objects have ``FlankingSeq`` and ``seq`` attributes which in the case of a SNP is a single nucleotide long and should correspond to one of the alleles.
 In the latter case, this property is a tuple with the 0th entry being the 5'- 300 nucleotides and the 1st entry being the 3' nucleotides.

 .. note:: The flanking sequence is only returned when the SNPs flank matches reference (according to Ensembl).